LandRegistry-Attic/flask-examples/README.md

 python manage.py db migrate
 ```

 That will dump a file into the versions directory in migrations.
-In manage.py script there's an import for all the models in models.py.
+Remember, that in manage.py script there's an import for all the models in models.py.
+That's how the tool knows what models to create DDL for.

 The file created in versions contains the python code needed to create tables based upon your models.